This tutorial will teach you to configure and test push notifications (also known as remote notifications).

-If you want to use push notifications with custom apps which created with native builder, make sure you have completed the following prerequisite:
+If you want to use push notifications with custom apps which were created with Mendix Native Mobile Builder, make sure you have completed the following prerequisite:

 - Complete How to Deploy Your First Mendix Native Mobile App through the end of the Making Your First Build section

 3 Setting Up Your Mendix App

-Create a Mendix project using the Native Mobile Quickstart starter app:
+Create a Mendix app using the Native Mobile Quickstart starter app:

 - Open Mendix Studio Pro.
 Select File > New App, and then select the Native Mobile Quickstart app.

 - Click Use this starting point.